seamapi/docs/docs/api-clients/devices/README.md

-Seam recommends adding error handling logic to you application for each generic error below, however Seam may add more generic errors in the future, so your application should include a fallback case if it encounters a new error code.
+Seam recommends adding error handling logic to you application for each generic error below, however Seam may add more generic errors in the future, so your application should include a fallback case if it encounters an unknown error code.

 | Error Type                        | Description                                                                                                                                                                                                                                                  |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |